 Consumer Involvement in Research

-In March CPHCN hosted a well-attended webinar exploring the importance of involving consumers in health research.
+Earlier this year CPHCN hosted a well-attended webinar exploring the importance of involving consumers in health research.
 Chaired by Prof Sarah Lewis, FMH A/Dean Research Performance, the lunchtime webinar featured an expert panel of speakers including consumers with first-hand experience, and panelists from The University of Sydney, Health Consumers NSW and Sydney Health Partners.
 Speakers shared recent research examples, consumer perspectives and plenty of helpful resources available to support researchers partnering with consumers in health research.
 From the webinar, further reading:

 Do you have a Community and Primary Health Care news item to share?
 Email the CPHCN.